German nationals urged to leave Ukraine | DW | 12.02.2022

 The news comes soon after the United States urged its citizens to leave Ukraine with Secretary of State Antony Blinken warning that Russian forces could invade "at any time."

-The US, and now Germany, join Belgium, Britain, Denmark, Estonia and Latvia in calling upon their citizens to leave Ukraine.
+The US, and now Germany, join Belgium, Britain, Denmark, Estonia.
+Latvia and the Netherlands in calling upon their citizens to leave Ukraine.

 jsi/dj (dpa, AFP, Reuters)